clami66/AF_unmasked/README.md

 **Chain mapping flags**

-This assumes that the first chain in the `.fasta` file maps to the first chain in the `.pdb` template, and so on.
+The previous example assumes that the first chain in the `.fasta` file maps to the first chain in the `.pdb` template, and so on.
 If not, it is necessary to specify the mapping.
 For example, if the first sequence in the `.fasta` file maps to the `B` chain in the template, and the second sequence maps to the `C` chain in the template, you can run:

 ```
 python prepare_templates.py --target examples/H1142/H1142.fasta --template examples/H1142/H1142.pdb --out_dir examples/ --align --target_chains A B --template_chains B C